gotvc/got/ARCHITECTURE.md

 This essentially puts the volume in one of 2 modes: Expand mode and Contract mode.
 How this is implemented is not really important either; you can use locks, you can use MVCC, whatever.

+## Branches
+Branches are name volumes, and associated metadata like creation time.
+Since they contain volumes, they function as a holder of a Got data structure.

-### Realms
+### Spaces
-A Realm is a namespace for addressing a set of volumes with the same implementation.
+A Space is a namespace for addressing a set of branches with the same implementation.
-The interface is defined in `pkg/volumes`.
+The interface is defined in `pkg/branches`.

-One of Got's core functionalities is to be a composite Realm.
+One of Got's core functionalities is to be a composite Space.
-You stitch together realms to create a composite namespace of volumes, then you perform operations involving the volumes by name.
+You stitch together spaces to create a composite namespace of branches, then you perform operations involving the volumes by name.

 ## Data Formats
 There are a few layers that make up Got's data formats.